Invorious/invorious/README.md

 }
 ```

-**Important**: Before of exect this script, shoul be to do npm login with any user of organization invorious.
+**Important**: Before running this script, you must log in to npm with a valid user from the Invorious organization.

 ```console
 npm run upload-npm access-control